-The Museum of Natural History, University of Pisa is located in Calci, a town in the province of Pisa.
-The museum was founded in 1591 and is part of the University Museum of the University of Pisa.
-The Museum was founded by Ferdinando I de 'Medici, who instituted a Wunderkammer (cabinet of curiosities) with bizarre and very rare natural objects.
-The Wunderkammer included all the artifacts collected by Ferdinand I de 'Medici during his travels throughout Europe.
-Over time the collection has been greatly enriched thanks to new acquisitions and private donations.
-Today the exhibition, completely reorganized, includes sections of monotremes, marsupials, carnivores and herbivores Gallery.
-The route ends with the Wunderkammer of Ferdinand I de 'Medici, as it was designed and furnished by him in the sixteenth and seventeenth centuries.
-Of great interest are surely the skulls of a rhinoceros hornbill hornbill and a bushy, rare birds of the West Indies and two worked shells in gold.
-The museum hosts temporary exhibitions of scientific and naturalistic.
+The Natural History Museum of the University of Pisa is located in Calci, a town in the province of Pisa.
+The museum was founded in 1591 and is part of the University Museums of the University of Pisa.
+The Museum was born by the will of Ferdinando I de 'Medici, who established a Wunderkammer (chamber of wonders) with bizarre and very rare natural objects.
+The wunderkammer included all the artifacts collected by Ferdinando I de 'Medici during his travels throughout Europe.
+Over time, the collection grew considerably thanks to new acquisitions and private donations.
+Today the exhibition, completely reorganized, includes sections of monotremes, marsupials, carnivores and the Herbivores Gallery.
+The itinerary ends with Ferdinando I de 'Medici's Wunderkammer, as it was conceived and furnished by him in the sixteenth and seventeenth centuries.
+Of great interest are certainly the skulls of a rhinoceros hornbill and a bushy hornbill, rare East Indian birds and two shells worked in gold.
+The Museum hosts temporary scientific and naturalistic exhibitions.